mitalikawde11/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Screenshots:
+`Screenshot of tweet compose box and tweet box`: User can compose tweet in compose box.
+When user submit tweet, submitted tweet will appear right below the compose tweet.
+In a tweet box you can see the recently posted tweet first, posted time, user name, img.
+You can see a shadow box effect when hover over tweet box and icons color changes when hover over icons.
 !["Screenshot of tweet compose box and tweets"](https://github.com/mitalikawde11/tweeter/blob/master/docs/tweet_box.png?raw=true)

+`Screenshot of compose tweet validation`:
+There is a limit of 140 characters for composing tweet.
+Char counter shows the remaining characters as you type.
+If user exceeds limit then counter shows the negative red value.
+Error displays when user submits empty tweet or exceeds charcters limit.
 !["Screenshot of compose tweet validation"](https://github.com/mitalikawde11/tweeter/blob/master/docs/form_validation.png?raw=true)

+`Screensshot of responsive design`:
+Supports the responsive design.
+This screenshot is a Mobile style view.
+For tablet and desktop it changes view(above images are tablet, desktop styles).
 !["Screenshot of responsive design (Mobile style)"](https://github.com/mitalikawde11/tweeter/blob/master/docs/mobile_style.png?raw=true)